 A submission is not possible if you have not indicated a BSc degree.
-In case you did an integrated Bachelor/Master program or a diploma equivalent with equivalent qualificatione, please contact us to help submit your application once ready manually from our side.
+In case you did an integrated Bachelor/Master program or a diploma equivalent with equivalent qualification, please contact us to help submit your application once ready manually from our side.

+It is advantageous to have a language test result (TOEFL or IELTS).
+Alternatively, if you have studied in English or have been abroad, you can indicate this in the application system.
+In this case, please upload a letter of the university stating you studied in English (also indicate course length/hours).
 It is not an obligatory requirement to have taken a language test, however we expect excellent command of spoken and written English from all our applicants and providing a language test result helps us with the assessment.
 If we have doubts about an applicants’ English skills, we may conduct short phone calls or online pre-interviews at a later application stage.

-Submission of reference letters is possible until November 3rd.
+Submission of reference letters is possible until December 4th.
 If your referee does not provide the reference letter until this date, your application is automatically discarded (only applications with 2 submitted references will pass to the assessment stage).
 So please make sure to advise your referees on time and make sure from your end, they submit your reference on time.

 Please make sure the indicated e-mail address is correct before you contact us.
-The coordination office, can change your referee’s email and generate a new reference request.
+The coordination office can change your referee’s email and generate a new reference request.

 The vast majority of students join the IMPRS-IDI for their first doctorate.
 We do not exclude applications from candidates with a PhD in a different discipline, but please explain your situation clearly in the motivation statement.
 If in doubt, contact the coordinator.

-No, after midnight CET on October, 31th 2022 our application system will automatically close.
+No, after midnight CET on November, 30th 2023 our application system will automatically close.
 No further application is possible.
 We have one to two central admission rounds per year.
 If a call is closed, we will normally not recruit until the next central call.

 In order to graduate you have to enroll at a Berlin university.
 The universities will charge a semester fee (no tuition fee) which is around ~150 € per term plus public transport ticket.
 Please check the detailed cost at the relevant university’s websites (HU, FU, TU, Charité).
-Neither the graduate school or it’s affiliated institutions under the IMPRS-IDI program will charge a fee.
+Neither the graduate school or its affiliated institutions under the IMPRS-IDI program will charge a fee.

 Yes, employment is full-time.
 The salary of each position will vary slightly depending on the institute you will be employed by (chosen PI).
 PhD candidates at the Max Planck Institute for Infection Biology receive a contract equivalent to 65% public tariff level E13 step 1.
-This salary already includes health insurance and social security, students currently receive ca 1750 Eur net/month).
+This salary already includes health insurance and social security, students currently receive ca 2045 Eur net/month).